chr1sbest/closebus/README.md

 Realtime data is cached on a 60 second TTL. {Place: stop_id} is cached ~permanently.

 NextBus will rate limit me at 2mb/20s.
 With each request around 1kb, making 100 requests a second for 20 seconds would get me rate limited.
-With requests cached on a 60s TTL, I could prevent duplicate requests for realtime travel estimates of a specific stop and theoretically maintain information on a minimum of 2,000 different stops at a time and a maximum of 6,000.
+With requests cached on a 60s TTL, not only do I prevent duplicate requests for realtime travel estimates of a specific stop, but I can theoretically maintain information on a maximum of 6,000 bus stops at a time.

-Mapping places to stop_id's is currently a big hassle (**see crawler strategy**), and I felt that it was best to cache these as well.
-The first time a bus stop is in a user's vicinity, the crawling strategy is executed.
-The next time any user is in vicinity of the bus stop, the stop_id will be returned immediately from the cache.
-As a side effect, this *feature* could encourage users to explore and play with the app to find new stops!
+The mapping of place_id's to stop_id's is cached so that the application doesn't need to go through all the hassle every time a user is within a known stop's vicinity.

 The cache is written as a decorator that I can easily throw onto RESTful methods (yay Python!)

 Frontend
 =====

-The frontend is super simple and consists of a **MapView** and **RouteViews**.
+The frontend consists of a **MapView** and **StopViews** that contain **RouteViews**.
 The interface is inspired by Uber and consists of a movable marker and clickable bus stops.

-The MapView does most of the heavy lifting in building out the initial page, geolocating, and finding nearby bus stops.
-When the MapView finds a bus stop, it instantiates a new **StopModel** and adds it to it's **StopCollection.** The StopModel then fetches from the **/stop_id** endpoint to try to map the place_id with a stop_id.
+The MapView does most of the heavy lifting by building out the initial page, geolocating, and finding nearby bus stops via Google Places API.
+When the MapView finds a bus stop, it instantiates a new **StopModel** and adds it to it's **StopCollection.** The StopModel then fetches from the **/stop_id** endpoint to attempt to retrieve stop_id details.
 If successful, a bus stop marker is added onto the map.

-When a bus stop marker is clicked, a new RouteView is instantiated.
-The **RouteModel** attached to this view fetches from the **/departures** endpoint and then parses and attaches a rendered template to the infowindow above the marker.
+When a bus stop marker is clicked, a new StopView is instantiated.
+This StopView instantiates a child RouteView for each stop_id it holds.
+The **RouteModel** attached to the RouteView view fetches from the **/departures** endpoint and then parses and attaches a rendered template to the infowindow above the marker.

+While it's built to be responsive, there are still a few visual bugs on the mobile-end and the heavy client-side processes make the application sluggish.

 Improvements
 ====

-There are five main improvements I will be working on in the next week.
+There are five main improvements I want to make in the near-future.

 > 1) Better automated testing.